 I found myself irrationally disappointed not seeing any pale faces.
-Safe Zone Two was not a city within Raktkalis jurisdiction, so I didn’t really expect to.
+Safe Zone Two was in the central lands, and far from jurisdiction of Raktkalises, so I didn’t really expect to.
 Regardless, some anticipation has crept in.
-No matter.
-Money belonged to someone undeserving and I still had vested interest in seeing it liberated.

 Right after leaving the bustling streets, I typed out a location and sent it to my mystery correspondent.
 If they decided to overreach and cover both avenues of approach, some soldiers would have to be retracted and told to head to a bogus meeting spot.

-A reply came eerily swiftly.
+A reply came eerily quick.

 “30 min.”

-The city was big.
-I had no idea how they planned to be there on time, nor how I would be expected to materialise anywhere in such short duration.
-Waiting for the bus alone might take longer.
-This reeked of an out-of-touch snoot.
-After all, ruling class would have no concepts of a real city life.
+It reeked of an out-of-touch snoot.
+After all, the ruling class had no concepts of a real city life.
 Public transport was as incomprehensible to them, as this meeting time – to me.

 I and the working class trundled up the downtrodden streets towards opulence.
 It’s really the overcrowded suburbs that needed skyward expansion, but understandably, only the comfort of people with money mattered.
 Dull brick blocks gradually made way to more elegant, impractical designs.
-In all honesty, glass walls had no right to grace this climate, but electricity and heating hasn’t been a problem for decades.
+In all honesty, glass walls had no right to grace this climate, but electricity and heating hasn’t been a problem for ages.
 A lot of things gradually got worse, but not infrastructure meant for defence.

 “Kalantan delegation?
 Today?”